guillaume-mueller/python-eel-vite-starter/README.md

 Click on the button `Call Python` and check that the terminal displays `Hello !`.

-In the file `vite-project/src/components/HelloWorld.vue`, modify something within the `<template>` tag and check that the changes are applied in the eel window without having to restart the program.
+In the file `vite-project/src/components/HelloWorld.vue`, modify something within the `<template>` tag and check that the changes are applied in the Eel window without having to restart the program.

 ## TODO

 - [ ] Call a JavaScript function from Python.
-- [ ] Speed up the opening of the eel window in development mode.